Objection (Tango): Music video

-The accompanying music video for "Objection (Tango)" was directed by Dave Meyers and choreographed by Tina Landon.
-It begins with Shakira and her love interest in a bar-like setting, starting with a low paced routine.
+The accompanying music video for "Objection (Tango)" was filmed in Los Angeles, California on 20–21 May 2002.
+Directed by Dave Meyers and choreographed by Tina Landon, the video begins with Shakira and her love interest in a bar-like setting, starting with a low paced routine.
 Earlier on, Shakira decides to leave him but gets pulled back as their dancing continues.
 Later, the tango becomes faster and more intricate as the opening beat of the song kicks in.
 Shakira's love interest exits the bar abruptly, leaving her alone to dance to the song.
 She follows her love interest in a yellow car and arrives at a club where she sees him with another woman, played by Hawaiian actress Tabitha Taylor.
 An animated cartoon-styled sequence follows as Shakira jumps over the crowd and fights her unfaithful lover and Taylor.
 While wrestling the latter, Shakira pokes holes in both implants of the villainess's huge bosom with her sharp fingernails and her big breasts gushes out air from the holes in her breasts and is shown to deflate and reduce in size as the line "Next to her cheap silicone I look minimal" plays.
 As she grabs her deflating bosom in terror as her bosom deflates and shrinks.
 After the buxom villainess is deflated and defeated Shakira defeats the man, the animated sequence ends and the fight is shown to happen only in Shakira's imagination.
 When she tries to fight the man and Taylor in reality, she is quickly defeated and crashes into a glass table.
 Two men resembling comical superheroes, one of whom is played by Dan Southworth, appear to her aid and quickly defeat the man, while Shakira defeats Taylor.
 The two are shown gagged up in the boot of Shakira's car and are then tied up on spinning discs in an industrial engine room while Shakira performs with a band.
 The discs spin faster and faster until they come off and are sent flying off at a high speed.
 Scenes of Shakira dancing at the bar and performing the song with a band are interspersed throughout the video.
 The music video reached number one on the Total Request Live chart.